Entire nation runs out of Macca's burgers

-It's the stuff of nightmares, but for one country — running out of McDonald's has become a tragic reality.
+It's the stuff of fast food nightmares, but for one country, running out of McDonald's has become a reality.

 McDonald's restaurants across Fiji have announced on social media that due to global shipping issues, some of the fan favourites will be off the menu.